pabarnard/data-structures-and-algorithms-lectures/14-graphs.md

 ```
 If we start at A, we then examine all the nodes adjacent to it in the next level, so B, C, and D.  Then we move on to the next set of nodes afterwards adjacent to those that we haven't visited yet, so E, F, and G.  H is visited last in the final level.

 To facilitate traveling through the nodes through breadth-first search (BFS), a queue is usually used to hold the next nodes to visit.
 New nodes are added to the back of the queue, while the oldest nodes are removed.
-Note that we must keep track of which nodes have been visited already to prevent the possibility of an infinite loop due to going on a circular path where we revisit a node.
-(We'll cover cycles farther down.)
+Note that we must keep track of which nodes have been visited already to prevent the possibility of an infinite loop due to going on a circular path where we revisit a node - i.e., a cycle.
+(We'll cover cycles in the next section!)
 You can track which nodes were visited by using a set or an array or a similar data structure to help you mark the nodes you've seen already so that we don't add them to the queue again.

 BFS starts off with one node, which is loaded into the queue to start.
 Then we travel through the queue, removing the oldest node, which we'll call X, each time.
 Then for each node adjacent to X that we have NOT visited yet, add those to the queue.
 Once they're enqueued, mark node X as visited.
 Repeat the process until the queue is empty.
 (The pseudocode is left out to help you think through how to write the code yourself!)